-C psy is inaccessible to the scientific method.
-Pretending that the firing of neurones is the desire for the quarry is a mind brain identification fallacy which is the only move available if one does not want to deny the existence of the internal phenomenon of desire.
-The science of Aristotle and Kant it should be pointed out had no difficulty in accommodating transcendental and metaphysical truths and did not need to resort to the spiritualisation of phenomena which cannot then causally interact with the physical world.
+C-psy is inaccessible to the scientific method.
+Pretending that the firing of neurones is logically equivalent to the desire for the quarry is a mind-brain identification fallacy but it is the only move available if one does not want to deny the existence of the internal phenomenon of desire.
+The science of Aristotle and Kant it should be pointed out had no difficulty in accommodating transcendental and metaphysical truths and did not need to resort to the spiritualisation of phenomena that cannot then causally interact with the physical world.